NellaYenwod/Application-Exploratory-Data-Analysis/slides/chapter_1_707d154d7ce5efffcb9c5cb28d8dccc9.md

 I also look up probability 0.75, which returns 57, so 75% of the respondents are 57 or younger.

-Or you could sat that the 75th percentile of this distribution is age 57.
+Or you could say that the 75th percentile of this distribution is age 57.

-Again, the arrows in the figure show how you could read these values off the graph.
+Again, the arrows in the figure show how you could read these values off the CDF.

 By the way, the distance from the 25th to the 75th percentile is called the interquartile range, or IQR.
 It measures the spread of the distribution, so it is similar to standard deviation or variance.
 Because it is based on percentiles, it doesn't get thrown off by extreme values or outliers, the way variance does.
 So IQR can be more "robust" than variance, which means it works well even if there are errors in the data or extreme values.